CSUN-MS-BANA/culminating-project-group-3/Week 1 Deliverables/List of Research Questions (60).md

 44. Is there a link between government spending on healthcare and reductions in undernourishment rates?

 45. How does access to financial institutions impact food security among different gender groups?

+46. What percent of females headed households fall below the poverty line due to out-of-pocket health expenditures?

+47. What percent of female headed households are very worried about not having enough to pay monthly bills and expenses?

+48. Which gender borrows more money on average and what percent of those are to pay for medical care/expenses?

+49. What role does food insecurity play when it comes to those living in poverty spending money on healthcare?

+50.